inviwo/inviwo.github.io/pages/manual/wip-building.md

 ```

 ### External Modules
-Inviwo supports adding additional `Inviwo Module`s.
+Inviwo supports adding additional `Inviwo Modules`.
 This is achieved by adding directories of modules to the cmake variable `IVW_EXTERNAL_MODULES`.
 Each subfolder in the given directory will then be added as an `Inviwo Module` to CMake which can be enabled by setting `IVW_MODULE_MYMODULE` to `ON`.
 For example given a directory `C:/my_inviwo_modules` with a subfolder `mymodule` we can register it like this
 ```shell